Level3-REST/site/doc/profiles/form.md

 ### Form Submission

-A Client will `GET` the representation from the Form resource.
+First, a client `GET`s the representation from the Form resource.
 The representation could be a schema definition or a template object with empty fields.
-The form template include default or existing values.
+Both the schema and form template can include default values.

-If the representation is a schema then it should be used to construct a form object.
-If the representation is a template object then it should be filled in by the Client.
+If the representation is a schema, then it should be used to construct a form object.
+If the representation is a template object, then it should be filled in by the client.
 The completed object is then `POST`ed back to the Form resource.

 Clients should always `GET` the representation for every request rather than reusing the schema or form template from a previous request.
-The Form’s data requirements may have changed since the Client last fetched the representation.
+The Form’s data requirements may have changed since the client last fetched the representation.

-Once the form has been submitted, the resource will respond with a success message and a `Location` header pointing to a relevant resource.
-If the submission was unacceptable, then the resource will respond with a client error status code and error messages indicating the problem.
-Common problems include missing required fields, or incorrect data in the fields.
+Once the client submits the form, the resource responds with a success message and a `Location` header pointing to a relevant resource.
+If the submission was unacceptable, then the resource responds with a client error status code and error messages indicating the problem.
+Common problems include missing required fields or incorrect data in the fields.

 ##### Rejections